***BUY NOW FROM ME.***

 By telling the stories of stone from formation to foundation, I tried to open a new window for viewing the urban landscape.
 I wanted to show that intriguing natural and cultural history stories are no further than the nearest building.
 I hope that Stories in Stone will encourage people to look more carefully at the natural world around them, ask more questions, and go outside and investigate.

 In fall 2010, Stories in Stone was named a finalist for the 2010 Washington State Book Award in the general non-fiction category.
-I think that’s pretty cool and I am honored to be in such august company with the other finalists and winner.
+I think that’s pretty cool and and a great honor to be in such august company with the other finalists and winner.

 “I admire the cleverness of Williams’s device, but it would have failed were he not such a fine storyteller…His explanation of why Carrara marble proved to be an unfortunate choice for cladding Standard Oil’s Chicago headquarters is unusually clear and yet lyrical.
 What else would you expect from a science observer who includes a visit to Robinson Jeffers’s (granite) Hawk Tower in his book on rocks?”